Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Numerical results

 \subsection{Node-wise Counterfactual Means}

-First, we evaluate KECENI on the task of estimating node-wise counterfactual means through simulations.
-Since no competing methods exist for this specific task, we focus on demonstrating the theoretical properties we established in \cref{sec:theorems}, including consistency and asymptotic normality.
+We begin by evaluating KECENI for estimating node-wise counterfactual means in simulation studies.
+Since there are no existing competing methods for this specific task, we focus on demonstrating the consistency and asymptotic normality established in \cref{sec:theorems}.
+For space reasons, we provide only a brief description of the simulation settings here; full details are given in \cref{app:supp_simulation}.